David34334/climaApp/README.md

 ## DEPENDENCIES

-Dependencies are used for this project is: Colors (colors in console), Axios (Http request), Inquirer (Menú console), dotEnv (enviroment variables).
+Dependencies are used for this project is: Colors (colors in console), Axios (Http request), Inquirer (Menú console), dotEnv (environment variables).

 ## REMEMBER